haleyfuller/tutorial1/README.md

 # tutorial1
+For Patterns 2 Homework...
+I added another ball that moves the ball forward fast.
+I also added text to identify the button objects.

 For Patterns 1 Homework...
 I wasn't able to get the added behaviors to work.
 I have the code written, but it isnt communicating correctly with the other classes.